flim-labs/flim-labs-api/README.md

 ## How to use it

-It is possible to find some [examples](/examples) here showing how to use flim_labs_api in all the acquisition modes.

 In the API the class <b>FlimLabsApi</b> is defined to provide an interface to control and communicate with a FPGA device.
 The class has several methods, including:

 * <b>receiver_task</b> is a method that runs in the receiver_thread and receives messages from a ZeroMQ socket connection.
 The received messages are then parsed based on the acquisition mode and added to a queue for processing.
 This method has no input parameters.